Policy Careers: Call for Participants

 • Off the record: the information you provide will not be quoted, paraphrased, or referenced to in any way whatsoever.
 The information may serve as context or as a lead for other research inquiries.

-Aside from direct electronic communications between you and me (e.g. email, text message), and the initial form with your basic information, none of the records of the interview will contain your name or other identifiable information.
+Aside from direct electronic communications between you and me (e.g. email), and the initial survey with your basic information, none of the records of the interview will contain your name or other identifiable information.
 You will be assigned either an ID code or identified by your pseudonym in all files.
 I will maintain a document separate from the audio files and transcriptions, saved in a separate a password-protected folder, that matches your name with your pseudonym and ID code.
-This file will be destroyed after the completion of the project.